-Awards Season, Celebrities as senseless prophets, Celebrity Culture, Crying political tears, Manifest Hollowness, Our Cultural Complicity, The problem with virtue signalling, Veronika Zabelle Nayir, Virtue Signalling Bingo, Working against the tidal current of our age
+Awards Season, Celebrities as senseless prophets, Celebrity Culture, Crying political tears, Culture of toxic entitlement, Golden Globe Awards, Manifest Hollowness, Our Cultural Complicity, The problem with virtue signalling, Veronika Zabelle Nayir, Virtue Signalling Bingo, Working against the tidal current of our age

 During the “awards season” an adoring public obliges itself to watch for the newest fashion statement, newest entertainment buzz, and/or the newest thoughts allowed and ushered in by celebrities.
 It doesn’t take a genius or a prophet to predict they will be entirely self-referenced.

 With the loss of the eternal, where else can one go to but “the foul rag-and-bone shop of the heart” (W.B.Yeats).

 By now if you’ve read my other commentaries on popular culture, you know I am a mere rivulet working against the tidal current of our age.
 Nevertheless I site on distant horizons for others who may be beginning to question how we’ve disempowered ourselves by capitulating common-sense to the senseless prophets our the day: celebrities.
 Thus I was fascinated to find an article by Veronica Zabelle Nayir written for the University of Toronto student paper.

 She confesses that she too is loosing faith in the performative politics of award shows: